fkia413/CodeBusters/README.md

 We effectively used agile methodology for daily meetings and our Kanban board to stay on track with sprints, and to adapt well to new problems.
 Our team collaboration was very good and we effectively shared tasks.

 ### Challenges we faced

+During the first week we had trouble using github in regards to merging branches, this was mostly due to our lack of experience in using github in a group on a big project, this resulted in alot of merging conflicts at the end of the first week that we all worked on fixing over the morning.
+We managed to avoid this in the future by making sure we all only pull from and too the dev branch from the main repo which minimised further conflicts.

 ### What we would do differently next time